JuanEliasJabib02/e-commerce-backend-js/README.md

-﻿# Hideshi-Back-end
+﻿# E-commerce-Back-end

 E-commerce Rest API for a clothes businnes ( Store already closed, so i can show the code.
-2022 project.)
+2020 project.)

 ## Included Technologies
 This is a list of the main technologies included in this Starter: